jht1493/ICM-2020-Code/weeks/01_intro.md

 - Add/change shapes drawn in draw_shapes

-- Add other button to draw other shapes
+- Add other buttons to draw other shapes

 ## Ex 2.1 sketch draw_mon